ThadMartin/questions/README.txt

 Using the questionnaires app:

 The app will only rotate to portrait and portrait upside down, so that the formatting for multiple choice works.

+The executable is called engagement because when it started it was an app to replace a questionnaire about engagement in math.
 The text input file must be UTF-8 plain text.
 NL, CR, and NL CR newlines should work, but this is not thoroughly tested.

 Entries are separated by a <tab>.
 Some text editors enter several spaces when you push the tab key, this will not work correctly.

 There should be a single newline at the end of the input file.
+New in this version:  extra new lines at the end will not cause it to crash.

 The first line of the input file is a header line, use it to keep track of what is in which place.

 On the next lines, the first entry is the question number.
 The second entry is the condition.
 The third entry is the type of question.
 The question type is case sensitive.
-Currently the valid question types are: numberline, wordFill, numberFill, instruction, picture, and multipleChoice.
+Currently the valid question types are: numberline, wordFill, numberFill, instruction, picture, multipleChoice, speech, and branchOut.

 The fourth entry is the time limit.
 A time limit of -1 means there is no time limit.